August 2025 — Global Leverage & Risk Report

 Methodology

-Figures are based on aggregated, anonymized first-party telemetry collected from trading tool interactions between July 14 – August 14, 2025.
-Metrics include device class, country of origin, and engagement behavior, weighted by session intensity.
-Data reflects actual usage of calculators covering risk management, leverage trading , and position sizing across crypto, forex, and equities.
-No personally identifiable information (PII) is collected or stored.
+Findings are based on aggregated, anonymized first-party telemetry collected from trading tool interactions between July 14 – August 17, 2025.
+Metrics tracked include device type, country of origin, and depth of engagement, weighted by session intensity.
+Data reflects actual usage of calculators across crypto, forex, and equities.

 About This Dataset